hectorcorrea/webdev-nutshell/tutorial.md

   > [2023-12-15 01:30:52] INFO  WEBrick::HTTPServer#start: pid=7584 port=3000
 ```

-now that the Ruby web application is running we can access with our browser by going to http://localhost:3000/ - notice how we are using a `http://` URL rather than a `file://` URL like we did before.
+now that the Ruby web application is running we can access with our browser by going to http://localhost:3000/ - notice that this time we are using an `http://` URL rather than a `file://` URL.

 This application is rather underwhelming but it is showing a Ruby program is accepting HTTP connections from a browser and returning a valid HTML that the browser can render.
 You can view the code for this tiny application in `webdemo1.rb`: